daraghbyrne/diotlabs-v1/7-communicating-events/doorbell.md

 Ding dong.
 Compile and try it out!

-{% include note.html type="tip" title="There’s lots of uses for a Piezo" text="An array is a collection of variables that are accessed with an index number.
+{% include note.html type="tip" title="There’s lots of uses for a Piezo" text=" Piezos can be used for more than just making noise and creating melodies.
+It can be used to detect some inputs too.
 Read more at: You can use a piezo as a sensor to detect knocks.
 Read more: [http://www.arduino.cc/en/Tutorial/KnockSensor](http://www.arduino.cc/en/Tutorial/KnockSensor)" %}